For creating an Adobe ID account and for general information about using your Adobe ID account, see Manage your Adobe ID account.

-In the Forgot password window, enter the email address associated with your Adobe ID and click Send.
+In the Forgot password window, enter the email address associated with your Adobe ID and click Next.

 Can’t clear the text that appears in “Email address” field?
 Simply click in the field and start typing.

-If you get the error “The provided email address could not be matched to an account on file,” try a different email address.
+If you get the error, “The provided email address could not be matched to an account on file,” try a different email address.
 If you can't remember your email address, contact us.

-If you choose to reset password using your email, Adobe sends an email with instructions to reset your password.
-If you choose to reset your password using your phone number, Adobe sends a verification code is sent to your registered phone number.
+If you choose to reset your password using your email, Adobe sends an email with instructions to reset your password.
+If you choose to reset your password using your phone number, Adobe sends a verification code to your registered phone number.

 Your Adobe ID is the email address you used when you first started a trial or membership, or purchased an Adobe app or service.

-Always use the same Adobe ID (email address) that you used when you started your membership or purchased your Adobe product.
+Always use the same Adobe ID (email address) when you purchase a new membership, plan, product, subscription, or service from Adobe.

-If you think you have multiple Adobe IDs (email addresses), or are unclear which one is associated with your membership or purchased product, contact us and we can reconcile them.
+If you think you have multiple Adobe IDs associated with different email addresses, or are unclear which email address is associated with your membership or purchased product, contact us.

 - Enable cookies in your browser, and clear your browser’s cookies and cache.
 See your browser’s documentation for instructions.

 - If you don’t see the email that you expected from Adobe, check your Spam or Junk folders, or see Didn’t receive expected Adobe email.